84ace/esp32_battery_isolator/README.md

 <!-- GETTING STARTED -->
 ## Get the Isolator

-There are two ways to get started with the ESP32 Battery Isolator, you can either take the easy(er) way and buy a pre-made unit from [here](https://placeholder.com/) or you can send the gerber files off to your favourite fab house, order the components, assemble the board and print the enclosure yourself.
+There are two ways to get started with the ESP32 Battery Isolator:
+* You can either take the easy(er) way and buy a pre-made unit from [here](https://placeholder.com/)
+* you can send the gerber files off to your favourite fab house, order the components, assemble the board and print the enclosure yourself.

+Your choice!

 <!-- ROADMAP -->
 ## Roadmap